 It’s easy to feel like Gulliver in the Land of Brobdingnag when walking down monumental Karl-Marx-Allee, one of Berlin's most impressive GDR-era relics.
 Built between 1952 and 1960, the 90m-wide boulevard runs for 2.3km between Alexanderplatz and Frankfurter Tor and is a fabulous showcase of East German architecture.
 A considerable source of national pride back then, it provided modern flats for comrades and served as a backdrop for military parades.

 Some of the finest East German architects of the day (Hartmann, Henselmann, Hopp, Leucht, Paulick and Souradny) collaborated on KMA's construction, looking to Moscow for inspiration.
-That's where Stalin favoured a style that was essentially a socialist reinterpretation of good old-fashioned neoclassicism.
-In East Berlin, Prussian building master Karl Friedrich Schinkel would be the stylistic godfather, not Walter Gropius and the boxy modernist aesthetic embraced in the West.
+There, Stalin favoured a style that was essentially a socialist reinterpretation of good old-fashioned neoclassicism.
+In East Berlin, Prussian building master Karl Friedrich Schinkel would be the stylistic godfather, rather than Walter Gropius and the boxy modernist aesthetic embraced in the West.

 Living here was a privilege; in fact, for a long time there was no better standard of living in East Germany.
 Flats featured such luxuries as central heating, lifts (elevators), tiled baths and built-in kitchens; facades were swathed in Meissen tiles.